ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 ## 2d Plot

-The '2d Plot' - also called 'Scatter Plot' display the ride data as a collection of points, each having the value of data series determining the position on the X-Axis and the value of the other data series determining the position on the Y-Axis.
+The '2d Plot' - also called 'Scatter Plot' - displays the ride data as a collection of points, each having the value of data series determining the position on the X-Axis and the value of the other data series determining the position on the Y-Axis.

 ![2d Plot] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/2d_Plot.jpg)